 Top tips for travelling with cancer

 When travelling with a medical condition you should always consult your doctor first, as they will advise on whether they believe you are fit to travel.
-Your GP can also advise on any countries that you might do better to avoid – this is very important, especially if you have been undergoing treatment as your immune system might not be as strong as it usually is.
+Your GP can also advise on any countries that you might do better to avoid – this is very important, especially if you have been undergoing treatment as your immune system might be compromised.

-Your GP might recommend vaccinations, these are crucial for any traveller but may be even more so in your case.
-Many forms of Cancer treatment effectively weaken the immune system, leaving you less able to fight infection or viruses.
-If you have a weak immune system your doctor may not advise that you have live vaccines, as these can cause infection in people with weakened immune systems, instead you may be given inactive vaccinations, if any.
+Your GP may recommend vaccinations, that are crucial for any traveller.
+Many forms of Cancer treatment weaken the immune system and as a result, your doctor may advise against live vaccines, as these can raise the chance of infections, instead, you may be given inactive vaccinations.

-Travel insurance cancer policies, as with all Get Going policies, offer cover for replacement of emergency prescription medication.
-Regardless, always make sure you pack all of the medication that you need and carry this in your hand luggage, this should reduce the risk of it getting lost or stolen during transit!
+You should always pack the medication that you need within your hand luggage.
+This will reduce the risk of it getting lost or stolen during transit!

-Call your airline and inform them of any special circumstances.
-Airlines can be very accommodating and may let you board early to avoid the rush.
-It may also be a good idea to travel with a note from your GP that explains your situation and states that you are okay to travel.
+Inform your airline of any special circumstances, they can be very accommodating and may let you board early to avoid the rush.
+It’s a good idea to travel with a note from your GP that explains your situation and confirms you’re okay to travel.

 What our customers say